All About Mortgages

 Sorting through the numerous mortgage options available to today’s home buyers can be intimidating for everyone from first-time purchasers to long-time owners.
 The rules seem to change constantly and there’s a smorgasbord of terminologies to learn.

 First, it’s necessary to know exactly which kinds of institutions will lend you money.
 Banks and trust companies lead the pack, but credit unions and private lenders also offer funds.
 There’s also an option to consult a mortgage broker.
 Brokers have access to a wide variety of lending sources, including domestic banks and trust companies, but they can also employ other alternatives such as pension funds, real estate syndicates and foreign banks.
-You may also find yourself in a situation where you can ‘assume’ an existing mortgage held by the seller.
-Advantages of assuming a mortgage are that you can speed the buying process due to reduced paperwork and save money in lower legal fees and closing costs.
-A disadvantage is that the current lending rate may be less than that of the assumed mortgage.

 What is a Mortgage